orzklv/web/content/blog/static-flake/index.md

 # both are default values, so no need to indicate it
 ```

-Upon finishing it, a new directory will popup at the root path of our project namely `result` and if you open it, you'll see content of your website.
+Upon finishing it, a new directory will popup at the root path of our project namely `result` and if you open it, you'll see contents of your website.
 Yay, buuuut it took some very long time to do it...
 Why?!

 ### Optimizing tricks

-The thing is, `pkgs.stdenv.mkDerivation` loads whole c/c++ toolchain by default which weighs quite a lot just for building a package, in order to tell nix not to do that, we need to use another specific function which doesn't load `cc` toolchain which is `pkgs.stdenvNoCC.mkDerivation`.
+The thing is, `pkgs.stdenv.mkDerivation` loads whole c/c++ toolchain by default which weighs quite a lot just for building a static website package, in order to tell nix not to do that, we need to use another specific function which doesn't load `cc` toolchain which is `pkgs.stdenvNoCC.mkDerivation`.

 ```nix, hl_lines=4
 {